MicrosoftDocs/dynamics365smb-docs/business-central/ad-hoc-analysis-sales.md

 ## Sales ad-hoc analysis scenarios

-Use the **Analyze Data** feature for quick fact checking and ad-hoc analysis:
+Use the **Data Analysis** feature for quick fact checking and ad-hoc analysis:

 - If you don't want to run a report.
 - If a report for your specific need doesn't exist.